freedomofpress/securethenews/README.md

 $ pipenv shell
 ```

-Then run the following, which will be need to be run occassionally if you make modification to the django dockerfile deps:
+Then run the following, which will be need to be run once at clone of this repo:

 ```bash
 make dev-init